George Coleman

 George Edward Coleman (born March 8, 1935) is an American jazz saxophonist known for his work with Miles Davis and Herbie Hancock in the 1960s.
 In 2015, he was named an NEA Jazz Master.

 Early life

 Coleman was born in Memphis, Tennessee.
-He was taught how to play the alto saxophone in his teens by his older brother Lucian Adams, inspired (like many jazz musicians of his generation) by Charlie Parker.
+Inspired by Charlie Parker, Coleman taught himself to play the alto saxophone as a teenager.
 Among his schoolmates were Harold Mabern, Booker Little, Frank Strozier, Hank Crawford, and Charles Lloyd.